PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

 start your journey toward enlightenment now.
-Like Robert Pirsig wrote in his critically acclaimed novel, _Zen and the Art of Motorcycle Maintenance_ , “The only Zen you can find on the tops of mountains is the Zen you bring up there.”^1
+Like Robert Pirsig wrote in his critically acclaimed novel, _Zen and the Art of Motorcycle Maintenance_ , “The only Zen you can find on the tops of mountains is the Zen you bring up there.”

 The Awakening: Recognizing the Call to a Higher Purpose